UDb23/rpie-ovl/INFO.md

 # generic overlay, game_name MUST be "_generic"
 game_name = "Game Name"

+# creator: OPTIONAL
+# The creator of the overlay.
+Script will give credit in the dialogs while installing the files.
+creator = "name"

 # system: REQUIRED
 # The system that runs the game (e.g.: nes, megadrive, neogeo, fba, etc.).
 # Use the same name as the RetroPie uses (those directories at `RetroPie/roms/` and